grantyuc/Flask-web-app-with-python/README.md

 # Hello Flask
-Make a simple web application using Flask in Python 3
+Make a simple web application (blog) using Flask in Python 3

 # Usage
 ```bash